jmquigley/notesdb/docs/notesdb.md

 current DB.
 It also resets the internal trash namespace to empty.
 This will check that the directory requested is within the database location and has the 'Trash' directory.

+The thenable resolves to a reference to the NotesDB instance.

 **Kind**: instance method of <code>[NotesDB](#NotesDB)</code>
 **Returns**: <code>Promise</code> - a javascript promise object.